FREE SHIPPING ON ORDERS OVER $28 AND 30-DAY MONEY BACK GUARANTEE

 - Ensure all charging contacts are clean and clear from foreign material.

 - How do I clean my Liberty Air?

-- Clean the contact pin and metal filter with a dry cotton swab.
-Remove any debris from the metal filter with a clean, dry, soft-bristled brush.
+- Clean the metal filter with a dry cotton swab.
+Remove any dirt from the metal filter with a clean, dry soft-bristled brush.

 - Don't use sharp objects or abrasive materials to clean your Liberty Air.

 - Don't let water get into Liberty Air.

 - How do I reset my Liberty Air?

 - Remove the right earbud from the charging case.
 After your phone has connected to Liberty Air, delete it from the list of paired devices.
 Turn off the Bluetooth.
 You will see a white light rapidly flashing on the right earbud.

 - Quickly tap the touchpad on the right earbud 4 times.
 You will see a red light.
 If there is no red light, tap 4 times again.
 Put the earbud back into the charging case.